The story of the Hemang family stretches back through time to the Viking settlers who populated the rugged shores of

 were the unsurprising result.
 Hemang has appeared as Hemming, Heming, Hemming, Hemmings, Hemyng and others.

 Notable amongst the Clan

 from early times was John Heminges (sometimes spelled Heming or Heminge) (1566-1630), an actor in the King's Men, the playing company for which William Shakespeare wrote.
-He was also co-editor of the First Folio, the collected plays of Shakespeare, published in 1623 and financial manager for the...
-Another 73 words (5 lines of text) are included under the topic Early Hemang Notables in all our PDF Extended History products and printed products wherever possible.
+He was also co-editor of the First Folio, the collected plays of Shakespeare, published in 1623 and financial manager for the King's Men.
+A memorial statue of him can be found in...
+Another 62 words (4 lines of text) are included under the topic Early Hemang Notables in all our PDF Extended History products and printed products wherever possible.

 North America was far from Britain's oppressive monarchy.
 There, the Scottish found land and freedom, and many even the opportunity to pay back England

 in the American War of Independence